Call for papers

 - What internal modification tells us about compositionality in language, especially with respect to phenomena that, on the surface, look acompositional e.g., idiomaticity

 We invite submissions for 30 minute talks (with 10 minutes for questions) that address the above-mentioned questions and other related questions from theoretical (semantic and/or syntactic) as well as experimental perspectives.
 In addition, abstracts focusing on corpus-based or typological work are highly invited.
+We welcome work in progress as well as more developed projects.

 Invited speakers: Berit Gehrke (Humboldt University Berlin) and Manfred Sailer (Goethe University Frankfurt)